nmante/Git-Tools/README.md

 	PATH=$PATH:"<the_directory_which_has_git-create_etc>"
 	export PATH

 Save it with the file name ".bash_profile".
-No extension, and no quotes.
+Make sure to put the '.' at the beginning.
+No file extension, and no quotes.

 ###Explanation

 Essentially, you want to be able to run these 'git-create', 'git-setup', etc. commands from anywhere.
 Thus, you have to tell your computer to 'look' in the directory where you've downloaded (cloned) this repo to on your computer.

 ##Usage